EU launches $2 billion emergency fund for Africa to combat migration

 Initial direct pledges from the member states, who also fund the EU budget, amount to just 78 million euros, but EU officials expect further money soon.
 African leaders at the summit in Valletta stressed that its effect would be limited.

-“The trust fund is not enough, 1.8 billion euros is far from enough,” said Mahamadou Issoufou, the president of Niger in the Sahel, which faces serious problems with migration and drought.
+“The trust fund is not enough.
+1.8 billion euros is far from enough,” said Mahamadou Issoufou, the president of Niger in the Sahel, which faces serious problems of migration and drought.

 “What we want is not just official development assistance in this form but reform of global governance.
 World trade must be fair.
 There must be more investment in Africa.
 Official development assistance is good but it’s not sufficient.”